Beijing Language and Culture University: History

 Early in the 1950s when the teaching of Chinese as a foreign language (TCFL) was still at the initial stage, the first generation of BLCU teachers took an active part in the pioneering work.
 As a result, the first school of higher education specially oriented to foreign students, "Higher Preparatory School for Foreign Students", was established in June 1962.
 In 1964, the school was officially named "Beijing Language Institute" (北京语言学院 (Běijīng yǔyán xuéyuàn)).
 In June 1996, it was renamed "Beijing Language and Culture University" (北京语言文化大学 (Běijīng yǔyán wénhuà dàxué)).
 Its Chinese name was shortened in July 2002 to "Beijing Language University" with the approval of the Ministry of Education, but the English name remained unchanged.
 September 6, 2002, witnessed the celebration of the 40th anniversary of BLCU, for which General-Secretary Jiang Zemin and Vice-Premier Li Lanqing wrote letters of congratulations, and the Chairman of the NPC Standing Committee Li Peng wrote words of encouragement.
 BLCU was granted the privilege to confer doctoral degrees in foreign languages and literature in 2011.

 Throughout its history, the university has educated more than 220,000 international students from 189 different nations and regions around the globe.
 As of 2022, there are approximately 9,000 international students in its campus, ranking first in China.

 Campus

 The campus of BLCU is located in the Haidian District of Beijing.
 It takes about 330,289 m2, and total building area is about 427,342 m2.
 Most teaching facilities, including the main building, library and gym are in the teaching area, while dormitories for Chinese students are there as well.
 The special dormitory for foreign students is Building 17, located in the living area with apartments for staff and families.
-Some grocery stores can be found in both the teaching and living areas, and the biggest market zone Wudaokou (五道口) is near the north exit of the living area.
+Some grocery stores can be found in both the teaching and living areas, and the biggest market zone Wudaokou is near the north exit of the living area.